 Note: The Registrar's Activity Calendar includes a separate Final Grade Run date for the School of Law.

-No. This is an anonymous survey and response data are not connected to student data.
+No. This is an anonymous survey so student information is separated from responses.
 Faculty report that they are receiving more extensive written feedback than when they used paper surveys.
 This may be because students are no longer concerned about being identified by their handwriting.

 Students may choose to submit SRTEs using the mobile-friendly web version for phones and tablets.
 No app download is necessary, upon sign-in students will see this option when they have active SRTEs to complete.
 Students may find it convenient to respond to open-ended questions using the voice-recognition built into their mobile devices.